V101142/Rock--Paper--Scissors/README.md

 ## Credits

 ### Content
-- The text for the game page was taken from Wikipedia Rock paper
+- The text for the game page was taken from Wikipedia Rock paper.
 - Instructions on how to write event listeners were take from [W3School](https://www.w3schools.com/js/js_htmldom_eventlistener.asp#:~:text=removeEventListener()%20method.-,Syntax,call%20when%20the%20event%20occurs.)
-- Ideas taken to design the game taken from

 ### Media
 - The images used for the logo was taken from Google Images-creative commons.